bitcoin-s/bitcoin-s/docs/secp256k1/secp256k1.md

 title: Secp256k1
 ---

-[Libsecp256k1](https://github.com/bitcoin-core/secp256k1) is a optimized C library used to create and verify digital signatures on the secp256k1 curve.
+[Libsecp256k1](https://github.com/bitcoin-core/secp256k1) is used to preform cryptographic operations on the secp256k1 curve.
 This is the curve that bitcoin uses.
 There is a _signficant_ speedup when using this library compared to java crypto libraries like bouncy castle.

 In bitcoin-s, we support native binaries for libsecp256k1